-3.5.
+3.6.
 Tokens

-- 3.5.1 Tokens are cubic corrugated cardboard boxes with side $305 \pm 15mm$.
-Each team's kit contains two of these. - 3.5.2 Each token is associated with its own libkoki marker number and is labelled with six identical 200mm markers one on each face. - 3.5.3 Tokens will be styled to match the human-compatible area of the robot badges on their associated robot, allowing spectators to follow game play.
-See section 3.2. - 3.5.4 The mapping between a given robot and its tokens is as follows:
+- 3.6.1 Tokens are cubic corrugated cardboard boxes with side $200 \pm 15mm$.
+Each team's kit contains two of these. - 3.6.2 Each robot has eight identical tokens associated with it, two in each corner. - 3.6.3 A token for a given robot will be labelled with three distinct 160mm libkoki markers: one for the top, one for the bottom, and four identical markers for the remaining sides. - 3.6.4 Token side markers are oriented such that the top left corner of each marker (identified by a small grey dot) is affixed to the top left of a token's side face, with the top and bottom markers affixed accordingly. - 3.6.5 Tokens will be styled to match the human-compatible area of the robot badges on their associated robot, allowing spectators to follow game play.
+See section 3.2.